Mode and Structure in Jieshi Diao You Lan

 Relevant examples of such ornamentation through multiple strokes are through such techniques as the following.

-The extent to which there are ornaments rather than structural notes may bre related to the speed at which each is played.
+The extent to which these multiple note patterns are ornaments rather than structural notes may be related to the speed at which each is played; this will also have influence on the overall rhythm of those passages.

 Ornamentation affects structure by influencing the hierarchy of the notes.
 In guqin music, ornamentation is often considered as the slides and vibratos so common in music for the "modern" qin: the qin as it has existed since the Tang dynasty.
 Surviving instruments from the Han dynasty, so different that perhaps they should be called "qin-type" instruments (i.e., fretless zithers), apparently did not have the smooth, long and flat surface that allows such ornamentation.
 Instead ornamentation seems to come from different ways of attack.